timbo-learning/dotnet-code-coverage/README.md

 These have been ensured because I run the tools both locally on the Windows machine, and on Travis with the trusty linux distribution, all with cross-platform python scripts

+Overview showing Quality Gate failure due to Code coverage < 80% and number of new lines to cover:
 ![Overview](screenshots/sonarcloud/sonarcloud-overview.PNG)

 ![Sonarcloud Coverage](screenshots/sonarcloud/sonarcloud-coverage.PNG)